 She was highly perfectionistic.
 Weeks prior to a party, the dining room table would be elegantly set.
 Silver gleaming.
 She would check and recheck every detail.
 She would never eat, making sure every guest had all they needed.
-If someone was sitting alone, she would chat them up to make sure they felt welcome.
+If someone was sitting alone, she would chat with them to make sure they felt welcome.

 She would get up hours before everyone, to “put her face on,” as she called it.
 I don’t think my dad ever saw my mom without makeup.

 Funny how that comment is a bit ironic now.

 To her credit, she realized she had a problem.
 She was in her late 60’s.
 She could no longer metabolize the medication.
 She was irritable.
 Acting irrationally.
 Driving erratically.

 I remember a conversation we had, when she decided she would go for help.
 It was the last one we would ever have where she seemed emotionally present.

 She got off the meds.
 It took several months.

 But she disappeared.